Documenting Your S-L

 STEP 2: Completing your Engaged Learning record in LOCUS

 Loyola University Chicago now requires all students completing an engaged learning class (including service-learning classes) to document their site or project information and learning objectives in LOCUS.
-The University uses this data to substantiate your fulfillment of the requirement, and also for institutional research, documentation, and risk management purposes.
+The University uses this data to substantiate your fulfilment of the requirement, and also for institutional research, documentation, and risk management purposes.
 Some of the information you enter in LOCUS will also appear on your official transcript associated with your engaged learning class(es).
 Failure to document could result in a failure to receive engaged learning credit.

 You can easily and quickly create a LOCUS record by following the instructions in the LOCUS Documentation guide.
 All of the information you need to complete the engaged learning record can be found on page 3 of the Experiential Learning Agreement form that you completed in step 1 (above).

 if you need help crafting a good learning objective for your engaged learning record, check out the CEL's Learning Objective Worksheet!